Olbia Calcio 1905: From after World War II to the 1970s

 After suspending sporting activities because of the war, in the summer of 1947, the bianchi played again in Serie C, finishing in 6th place.
 Still, due to financial difficulties, they renounced registration at the end of the season, deciding to restart from the Sardinian First Division.

 In the 1948–1949 Sardinian First Division, Olbia was relegated at the end of a season of passion, remaining agonistically inactive for two seasons.
 However, the football activity continued locally, thanks to a group of local youngsters represented by Mariano Spano, Tonino Varrucciu and Bruno Garrucciu.

-After the period of inactivity, the turning point came at the end of the 1951–1952 Sardinian First Division with the arrival of Italin world champion Gino Colaussi.
+After the period of inactivity, the turning point came at the end of the 1951–1952 Sardinian First Division with the arrival of Italian world champion Gino Colaussi.
 He ended his career as a player, playing seven matches and scoring one goal during the championship.
 Then he began his career as a coach.
 The following year, Olbia was promoted to Serie D. Thanks to Colaussi on the bench, young promises like Gustavo Giagnoni were launched.
 At Olbia, he played 77 matches with 23 goals before launching his successful career as a player and coach at the highest level.

 Subsequently, Olbia reached first place in 1956–1957 and returned to the Interregional Championship, later renamed Serie D.

 Fifteen years later, between Serie D and a brief, successful experience in the Sardinian First Division in 1963–1964, in 1968, Olbia played Serie C for the third time, under the presidency of Elio Pintus and Paolo 'Palleddu' Degortes on the bench.
 After winning the group F of Serie D, the club returned to the professional ranks after an absence of twenty years thanks to the goals of Benvenuto Misani, Selleri and the saves of Bettella.